Frequently Asked Questions

 6. Can consumers go directly to CCCS to obtain redress/compensation?

-CASE/STB remain the first points of contact for local consumers and tourists respectively.
+CASE and STB remain the first points of contact for local consumers and tourists respectively to handle complaints.
 They have readily available channels, such as online feedback forms, through which local consumers and tourists can obtain assistance.
-CASE/STB will assist them to obtain redress/compensation by negotiating with the supplier and/or facilitating mediation between parties.
+CASE will assist them to obtain redress, and in some cases, compensation through negotiation and/or mediation.
 Local consumers/tourists can also approach the Small Claims Tribunal ("SCT") for claims of up to $20,000 (or $30,000 should both parties agree).
 Alternatively, the CPFTA provides consumers with the right to sue suppliers for engaging in unfair practices.
 This includes seeking monetary redress or other remedies/relief.

 CCCS’s role is to